 Advantages of Wills:

-- Clear and direct expression of wishes
+- Clear, direct expression of your wishes for asset distribution on death

-- Relatively simple and straightforward to create
+- Relatively straightforward and inexpensive to create

 Disadvantages of Wills: